obestwalter/i3configger/README.md

     $ i3configger --kill

-Run it in the foreground:

-    $ i3configger --watch

-## How?
+## Diving a bit deeper

-This can best be understood by how I use this to generate [my own i3 config](https://github.com/obestwalter/i3config) - here are the config partials: [.i3/config.d](https://github.com/obestwalter/i3config/tree/master/config.d)
+I use this to generate [my own i3 config](https://github.com/obestwalter/i3config).
+Here are the config partials and settings: [.i3/config.d](https://github.com/obestwalter/i3config/tree/master/config.d), from which [config](https://github.com/obestwalter/i3config/tree/master/config) and all `i3status.*conf` files are built.

-The call
+With my config, the call:

+    $ i3configger select scheme solarized-dark

+will integrate `scheme.solarized-dark.conf` in the build and exclude all other `scheme.*.conf` files.

+    $ i3configger select-next scheme will switch to the next theme

+This is persisted in `.state.json`

+If I want to get my dock out of the way:

-    $ i3configger --select-host=$(hostname) --select-theme=solarized-dark
+    $ i3configger set mode hide

-creates [config](https://github.com/obestwalter/i3config/tree/master/config) and [i3status.main.conf](https://github.com/obestwalter/i3config/tree/master/i3status.main.conf) from the sources.

-The idea is simple:
+So in short: `select` helps switching between partial files and `set` is assigning new values to arbitrary variables that I have set in the configuration.

-Config partials that follow the naming scheme \<selector\>.\<name\>.conf are only rendered into the config if explicitly requested.
+Config partials that follow the naming scheme \<key\>.\<value\>.conf are only rendered into the config if explicitly set via configuration or a message from the command line (which then will be persisted).

-* The partial `host.ob1.conf` will be rendered if the option `--select-host=ob1` is passed to `i3configger`.
-* The partial `theme.solaris-dark.conf` will only be rendered if `--select-theme=solaris-dark` is passed.

-`host` and `theme` are selector names I chose for my use case, but they can be freely chosen as long as the naming scheme is adhered to.

 ##  Features

 * build main config and one or several i3status configs from the same sources
-* variables are handled slightly more intelligently than i3 does it (variables assignmed to other variabels are resolved)
+* variables are handled slightly more intelligently than i3 does it (variables assigned to other variables are resolved)
 * end of line comments are possible (removed at build time)
 * variables in i3status configs are also resolved (set anywhere in the sources)
 * reload or restart i3 when a change has been done (using `i3-msg`)